 Air-drying and rewetting will lead to transient mobilization of a small pool of slower cycling carbon, shifting the 14C-CO2 of the CO2 pulse released immediately following rewetting;

-14C-CO2 released during the equilibrium respiration period will not be significantly different from that of control samples rewet from field-moist conditions;
+14C-CO2 released during the equilibrium respiration period will not be significantly different from that of control samples with water content adjusted from field-moist conditions;

-Differences between control and treatment 14C-CO2 will not be affected by the duration of storage.
+Differences between control and treatment 14C-CO2 during equilibrium respiration will not be affected by the duration of storage of air-dried samples.

 2 Materials and Methods

 We devised three experiments to assess the feasibility of measuring 14C-CO2 in incubations of archived soils.
 Experimental conditions for the first two experiments, looking at air-drying and rewetting in combination with storage (Experiment 1), and at the effect of air-drying and rewetting alone (i.e. without the storage effect, Experiment 2), are described in Table 1.
-We conducted a third experiment to assess the impact of storage duration on observed 14C-CO2, but as the control sample incubations had been conducted by different investigators as part of different experiments, incubation conditions were more variable.
+We conducted a third experiment to assess the impact of storage duration on observed 14C-CO2, that had variable control on sample incubation conditions as they had been conducted by different investigators as part of different experiments.
+We rewetted and measured the 14C-CO2 of evolved CO2 during the equilibrium phase, as informed by the results of Experiments 1 and 2.

 2.1 Sample selection and field sampling

 Control incubations conducted in 2011 for Experiment 1 were part of a larger study from the Biodiversity Exploratories project (Solly et al. 2014).
-We choose a subset of these samples for the present study from two ecosystem types (forest and grassland) and from a range of soil textural classes, from the relatively sandy soils of the Schorfheide-Chorin geographic region to the more clay-rich soils from the Hainich-Dunn.
+We choose a subset of these samples for the present study from two ecosystem types (forest and grassland) and from a range of soil textural classes, from the relatively sandy soils of the Schorfheide-Chorin geographic region to the more clay-rich soils from the Hainich-Dün.
 We omitted samples that showed the presence of inorganic C during the control incubations by using the δ13C signature, deeming any samples with δ13C > -25‰ as potentially affected by the release of inorganic C. We then selected three grassland and three forest samples from the interquartile range of 14C-CO2 observed in 2011 for the two geographic regions (n total = 12 sites).

-For Experiment 2, we returned in July 2019 to the Hainich-Dunn region to collect new samples from the same sites that were originally sampled in 2011.
+For Experiment 2, we returned in July 2019 to the Hainich-Dün region to collect new samples from the same sites that were originally sampled in 2011.
 As we did not observe significant treatment differences between the two geographic regions in the results of Experiment 1, we restricted the resampling to just one region to save on cost and time.
-As in 2011, at each plot three cores (0-10 cm depth) were collected and homogenized to yield one composite sample.
+At each plot three cores (0-10 cm depth as in 2011) were collected and homogenized to yield one composite sample.
 Any aboveground vegetation was clipped, and organic horizons were scraped away prior to coring at the forest sites.

 Samples for Experiment 3 were obtained from the archives of S. Trumbore.
 Soils were originally collected from various locations around the United States and had been in storage for 4 to 14 years following the control sample incubations.
 All samples came from forest ecosystems, as no grassland samples were available.
 Owing to a lack of samples from deeper soil horizons, the samples included in this study were restricted to the A horizon only.